Acots96/RPrototyper/README.md

 To use it, add some 3D objects and textures to the "resources/" folder

-Not yet in version 1.0, so the minimal version is not ready.
+Not yet in version 1.0, so the minimal version is not ready, only to move/rotate/scale objects around.

+---

 TODO:
 - Import/export functionality
 - Fixings